Nike, USA Track and Field extend sponsorship deal through 2040

-NEW YORK, April 16 (Reuters) - Nike Inc and USA Track & Field said on Wednesday they are extending their current partnership, which includes the provision of gear for events such as the Olympics, through 2040.
+NEW YORK (Reuters) - Nike Inc (NKE.N) and USA Track & Field said on Wednesday they are extending their current partnership, which includes the provision of gear for events such as the Olympics, through 2040.

 Nike and USATF did not disclose the terms of their partnership, but both said in a press release that it “significantly increases” support for track and field athletes in the United States.